Chapter 2 - Adjudicative Factors

 Absence or presence of other criminal history;

 Other law-abiding behavior (for example, meeting financial obligations, paying taxes);

 Most of the criminal offenses that preclude a finding of GMC require a conviction for the disqualifying offense or arrest.
 A “conviction” for immigration purposes means a formal judgment of guilt entered by the court.
 A conviction for immigration purposes also exists in cases where the adjudication of guilt is withheld if the following conditions are met:

-A judge or jury has found the alien guilty or the alien entered a plea of guilty or nolo contendere or has admitted sufficient facts to warrant a finding of guilt; and
+A judge or jury has found the person guilty or the person entered a plea of guilty or nolo contendere or has admitted sufficient facts to warrant a finding of guilt; and

-The judge has ordered some form of punishment, penalty, or imposed a restraint on the alien’s liberty.
+The judge has ordered some form of punishment, penalty, or imposed a restraint on the person’s liberty.

 It is not always clear if the outcome of the arrest resulted in a conviction.
 Various states have provisions for diminishing the effects of a conviction.
 In some states, adjudication may be deferred upon a finding or confession of guilt.
 Some states have a pretrial diversion program whereby the case is removed from the normal criminal proceedings.
 This way the person may enter into a counseling or treatment program and potentially avoid criminal prosecution.